 The purpose of this chapter is to ensure the health and safety of all Oklahomans and provide reasonable and orderly regulation of medical marijuana as authorized by the lawful passage of State Question 788.
+This regulatory authority shall be known as the "Oklahoma Medical Marijuana Authority" and shall be a division of the Oklahoma State Department of Health.
 Only the powers enumerated under this Chapter shall be proper.
 Any power not specifically enumerated is prohibited.